 No, you can do just fine with a regular SUV or any 2WD, although a car with decent clearance will be helpful for driving in the gorges of the Flinders Ranges.
 In wet weather, you would need a 4WD

-When is the best time of year to visit South Australia?
+When is the best time of year to do a South Australian road trip?